Are

-Are there such things as automotive guilty pleasures?
-Absolutely.
-Just like there are those bands we like to listen to when no one’s around, there are cars we love even if many might look down on them.
+there are those bands we like to listen to when no one’s around, there

 For me the third generation GM F-Body is absolutely one of those guilty pleasures.
 Sure the build quality was far from great and the cheesy ’80s image is hard to ignore – but there’s always been something cool about them.